Alcoholism in the workplace is not a spectator sport. How to help your addicted colleague.

 Much of my working life, these days, is spent talking with HR teams, CEOs and managers about addiction at work.
 In previous blogs I explain how I come to making a vocation of carrying what is often, at least initially, a fairly unpopular message (people who work with you are struggling with addiction and you don’t have a robust plan in place)…

 This article, however, isn’t about what the organisation does or doesn’t or should do.
-It’s about what you can do, if you feel a colleague is struggling.
+It’s about what you can do, if you feel a colleague is addicted to alcohol and struggling.

 First off, if you work with someone who has a problem, you are not alone.
 The stats, according to the Health & Safety Executive, are quite frightening…

 • The majority of people who have a drinking problem are in work

 • Over half of adults (55%) had drunk alcohol after work and 12% had drunk alcohol during work to cope with workplace stress

 • 90% of personnel directors surveyed by the HSE stated alcohol consumption was a problem for their organisation

 • 17% of personnel directors described alcohol consumption as a ‘major problem’ for the organisation

 1. Do talk to them.
 It’s not easy but if you ignore the problem nothing changes.

 2. Prepare for denial and defensiveness on their part.
 Don’t point the finger and try not to judge.